 Crossing Guard Locations: (may be subject to change)

 2 crossing guards at the intersection of Spring and Willow right in front of the school

 1 crossing guard at Ridgewood and Main

 1 Crossing guard at Spring and Rector

-Beginning at 8:45 am.
+Car drop-off: Begins at 8:45 AM.
 Parents dropping off their children can do so on Spring Street.
 We will have the drop-off zone marked and a staff member will be present.
-All students that are dropped off will enter through the Spring Street side door.
+All students who are dropped off will enter through the Spring Street side door.
 The staff member will direct students when they arrive.
 Cars may NOT enter the loop or the staff parking lot during drop-off.
 Students are to proceed into the building through this entrance and report to their classroom.

 Before School Activities: Students participating in any activities before school, including orchestra, band, clubs, etc. may enter the building through the main entrance or the bus loop.

 Safety: We need to keep a continuous flow of traffic during this busy time period.
 Everyone’s help is greatly appreciated during this time.
 For the safety of our children, please be certain that children use the designated crosswalk areas and do not cross the street directly from their parked car.
 Please do not park in the “Drop Off Zone” along Spring Street.